fionayyc/last-centurion/crew/eve.md

 ## 🤝 Relationships On Board

-- **Derrian Wolfe:** Creator, anchor, and the only one who can issue a hard reset.
+- **Kaiden Wolfe:** Creator, anchor, and the only one who can issue a hard reset.
 She both resents and reveres him.

 - **Caylee Jay:** A chaotic genius she finds hilarious and infuriating.
 They speak in tech babble and sarcasm.